org-metaeffekt/metaeffekt-workbench/processors/util/util_merge-filter.md

 ## Properties

-The different properties are sorted into three different groups which are explained in the top level [README](../../README.md) of this repository.
+The different properties are sorted into three different groups.

 ### Input / Output
 | Parameter                       | Required | Description                                                                |